OUInsider - Player grades from Oklahoma's 89-59 win over Central Michigan

 Jalon Moore: B+

 Moore did not play in the final 8 minutes of the game due to a tweaked hamstring.
 He ended up playing 17 minutes and totaling 9 points, three rebounds, one block, and one steal.
 Moore showcased his athleticism early as he caught an alley-oop from Uzan.
-I was impressed by how many times Moore attempted to dunk over defenders.
+Moore wasn’t shy in attempting to dunk over defenders.
 He looked great in transition and was good at getting to the free-throw line, as he scored seven out of his ten points from the line.
-I would like to see him be even more aggressive offensively.
+Even so, he could be even more aggressive offensively.

 Sam Godwin: C-

 Godwin scored 5 points, all of which occurred from the free-throw line.
 He did not attempt a field goal in the 13 minutes he played.
 When Moore was not in the game with Godwin, it seemed like Central Michigan was getting any offensive rebound they wanted.
 Godwin struggled tonight.
 He needs to be better.
 He did not bring too much to the table, which could be a factor as to why the Sooners got out to slow starts to begin each half.
-Godwin can be better, and while I do not expect him to continue starting, I do expect improvement from him.
+Godwin can be better, and while he may not continue starting, improvement from him is a reasonable expectation.

 Bench